-On the Eurocities website, you can find stories of cities working with reduce reuse and recycle to rebuild The new EU Construction Products
+On the Eurocities website, you can find stories of cities working with reduce reuse and recycle to rebuild

-Regulation (CPR) will provide local

-authorities with access to reliable product

-performance information, to compare

-products across different manufacturers

-and countries.
-This harmonised approach

-empowers local governments to set

-performance requirements, facilitating

-better informed decision-making for public

-projects and infrastructure development.
+The new EU Construction Products Regulation (CPR) impacts local authorities by ensuring they have access to reliable product performance information, which aids in comparing products across different manufacturers and countries.
+This harmonized approach empowers cities and local governments to set performance requirements, facilitating better informed decision-making for public projects and infrastructure development.

 The revised Regulation includes the mandatory declaration of the Global Warming Potential (GWP) of construction products for their life cycle.
-The list will be extended to other indicators after four years and will cover all life cycle indicators after six years.
+The list will be extended to other indicators after four years and will cover all life cycle indicators after six years